fabiojbg/TreeDocs/.clinerules/default-rules.md

 - **99.Tests**: Contains all test projects for the solution.
   - **AuthDomain.Tests**: Tests specifically for the Authorization domain.

-## TreeDocs.Service - ApiControllers
+## TreeNotes.Service - ApiControllers
-The TreeDocs.Service module is the API-first, backend service that provides all REST APIs for the service.
+The TreeNotes.Service module is the API-first, backend service that provides all REST APIs for the service.
-This module has no user interfaces and its APIs are documentes in file TreeDocsServices_API.md in folder \Src\01.Presentation\TreeDocs.Service\ApiDocs
+This module has no user interfaces and its APIs are documentes in file TreeNotesServices_API.md in folder \Src\01.Presentation\TreeNotes.Service\ApiDocs
 The main APIs are:

 ### `ApiBaseController.cs`
-**Responsibility**: Foundational base controller that provides common infrastructure for all API controllers in the TreeDocs.Service project.
+**Responsibility**: Foundational base controller that provides common infrastructure for all API controllers in the TreeNotes.Service project.
 This controller:
 - **Authentication Context**: Provides access to the authenticated user via `TokenService.GetAuthenticatedUser()`
 - **Dependency Resolution**: Manages lazy-loaded core services including:
   - `IMediator` - Command/Query handling via MediatR pattern